What to expect as a first-time substitute teacher.

 How Kelly Education helps substitute teachers prepare for the first day of school.

-Kelly Education works with school districts across the country to hire substitute teachers, paraeducators, and support staff.
+Kelly Education works with school districts across the country to hire substitute teachers, paraprofessionals (paraeducators), and support staff.
 Our comprehensive orientation prepares our employees to feel confident and secure in schools on the very first day of substitute teaching.
 We cover school policies, what to bring with you, and the chain of command at each school in case of problems.

 Find your next job